JonatanN3/Group-Policy-Managing-Accounts-Active-Directory/README.md

 </p>
 <p>
 Verified that the configured Group Policy was successfully applied by triggering multiple failed login attempts.
 The user account was locked as expected, confirming proper policy enforcement and centralized domain management.

+<h2> Summary</h2>
+This lab demonstrates the ability to configure domain-wide security policies and validate their enforcement.